leobalter/leobalter.github.io/_posts/2014-02-19-the-hype-about-not-using-jquery.md

 The first point we need to consider is to remove a JS library and not a framework.
 Without *inversion of control*, we use the lib only when we need it and it is easy to unplug it and use something else, like vanilla JS.

 If the only reason is weight and load time on the site, I recommend putting a number of priorities first.
-Let's list some problems I found in the same site where the jQuery been removed.
+Let's list some problems I found in the same site where the jQuery lib has been removed.

 1. Consider not abusing on fonts.
 ========

 It's pretty nifty being able to adapt the layout of your site to use different fonts than found by default in browsers.
-Even so, loading fonts can be very costly to carry over the 100KB of jQuery.
+Even so, loading fonts can be very costly.

 See the example:

 [![Fonts](/images/tableless-fontes.png)](/images/tableless-fontes.png)

 This shows that the site loads **more than 320KB of fonts**, with 4 different versions - regular, bold, light and medium - and that are normally used only 2 (regular and bold).
-If the site forego the light and medium, it would be a savings of 160KB.
+If the site forego the light and medium, it would accomplish a saving of 160KB.

-2. Consider not load images.
+2. Consider not loading images.
 ========

-In another example the same site carries more than 600KB of images, is the biggest weight on the site.
+In another example the same site carries more than 600KB of images, it is the biggest weight on the site.
 Let's look at this pie chart as the site is weighted:

 [![Pizza chart](/images/tableless-pizza.png)](/images/tableless-pizza.png)

-Ie 694KB uploaded on the site - no fonts - have 618KB of images.
+Of 694KB uploaded on the site, not considering fonts, 618KB correspond to images.

 But the question is whether they are being used.
 I did this loading test on the home site, so I went to check what were those images.
 I finished at the first image I checked, the heaviest of them: